srirajshukla/codeb/_posts/2020-12-18-django-auto-time.md

 layout: post
 author: gyan
 heading: The Problem with auto_now and auto_now_add in Django.
+summary: Django's auto_now changes the field to timezone.now whenever the field is saved, auto_now_add on the other hand only updates the field once when it is created.
 ---
 `auto_now` and `auto_add_now` are attributes to Django `DateTimeField` methods.